HMS Emerald (1795): Service on the Home Station

-Between February and June 1806, Emerald underwent repairs at Deptford dockyard and was recommissioned under Captain John Armour; Frederick Lewis Maitland assumed command in the first quarter of 1807.
+Between February and June 1806, Emerald underwent a refurbishment at Deptford dockyard and was recommissioned under Captain John Armour on 6 June with Frederick Lewis Maitland assuming command on 28 November.
+Emerald spent much of her time under Maitland cruising in the Western Approaches and in the Bay of Biscay, off the Atlantic coast of France, where she preyed on enemy shipping.
+In January 1807, she was in the company of the 74-gun Renown and the 36-gun Santa Margarita, when two French vessels were seen off the Ile de Groix.
+One, a lugger, was driven on to the shore and the other, a ketch, captured.
+In April, Emerald's crew boarded a ship off Cape Finisterre.
+Formally the American vessel, Zulema, she had been captured by a French privateer ten days earlier while sailing from Philadelphia to Liverpool.
+She was sent into Plymouth, arriving under her master, Mr Howard, on 4 May.

 While in the Basque Roads in April, Emerald captured the 14-gun privateer Austerlitz, a brig from Nantes under the command of Captain Gatien Lafont.
 Emerald, while escorting a Spanish polacca that she had taken, spotted and captured the privateer on 14 April after a ten-hour chase.
 Austerlitz had been out of port two days but had made no captures; the polacca was the Spanish ship Prince of Asturias, which had sailed from La Guayra with a cargo of cocoa, bark and indigo.
 Emerald sent both prizes into Plymouth, where they arrived on 22 April.
 Emerald herself set off in pursuit of another vessel from La Guayra.

-Emerald recaptured Zulema, which a French privateer had taken and plundered as she sailed from Philadelphia to Liverpool.
-Zulema arrived in Plymouth under her master, Mr Howard, on 4 May.
 During December, Plymouth received more of Emerald's captures.
 At the beginning of the month, Young Elias was detained.
 Her master, Monsieur Delance, had been sailing from Philadelphia to Bordeaux.
 On 26 December, Mr Seaton's vessel, Friendship was caught returning from France.